Women in Judaism: Women's prayer groups

-Separate Jewish women's prayer groups were a sanctioned custom among German Jews in the Middle Ages.
-The Kol Bo provides, in the laws for Tisha B'Av:

-And they recite dirges there for about a quarter of the night, the men in their synagogue and the women in their synagogue.
-And likewise during the day the men recite dirges by themselves and the women by themselves, until about a third of the day has passed.

 In Germany, in the twelfth and thirteenth centuries, women's prayer groups were led by female cantors.
 Rabbi Eliezer of Worms, in his elegy for his wife Dulca, praised her for teaching the other women how to pray and embellishing the prayer with music.
 The gravestone of Urania of Worms, who died in 1275, contains the inscription "who sang piyyutim for the women with musical voice".
 In the Nurnberg Memorial Book, one Richenza was inscribed with the title "prayer leader of the women".

 Orthodox women more recently began holding organized women's tefila (prayer) groups beginning in the 1970s.
-While all Orthodox legal authorities agree that women are prohibited from forming a minyan (prayer quorum) for the purpose of regular services, women in these groups have read the prayers and study Torah.
+While Orthodox legal authorities agree that women are prohibited from forming a minyan (prayer quorum) for the purpose of regular services, women in these groups have read the prayers and study Torah.
 A number of leaders from all segments of Orthodox Judaism have commented on this issue, but it has had a little, although growing, impact on Haredi and Sephardi Judaism.
 However, the emergence of this phenomenon has enmeshed Modern Orthodox Judaism in a debate which still continues today.
 There are three schools of thought on this issue: